0xn3va/application-security-handbook/Web Application/Output Encoding/README.md

 <img src="/.gitbook/assets/type-base-icon.svg">
 </div>

 - All untrusted data that is going to be displayed within an HTML context, must encode all non-alphanumeric characters with their HTML entity before printing.
-Form example:
+For example:

 | Input Character | Encoded Result | Notes |
 | ---- | ---- | ----- |